Yuluq Arslan

-Coinage of Husam al-Din Yuluq Arslan (1184–1200) probably Mardin mint.
-Dated AH 596 (1199-1200 CE).
-Obverse: Turk, in military outfit and cross legged, seated facing, holding severed head and raised sword; name and title of Nur al-Din Arslan Shah to left; ornamental scrollwork in exergue.
-Reverse: Name and titles of Abbasid caliph in three lines; names and titles of Ayyubid overlord in inner margin; name of Husam al-Din Yuluq Arslan and AH date in outer margin.

 Husam al-Din Yuluq Arslan (r.1184–1204) was an Artuqid dynasty ruler of the regions of Mardin and Mayyafariqin.

-His coinage displays an armoured Turk ruler holding a severed head in his left hand.
-The obverse acknowledges the religious affiliation to the Abbasid caliph.
+Some of his coinage displays an armoured Turk ruler holding a severed head in his left hand.
+The obverse contains the name "Nur al-Din Atabeg", a likely allusion to his contemporary Nur al-Din Arslan Shah, although it remains unclear why he would show the effigy of his rival from Mossul.
+The reverse acknowledges the religious affiliation to the Abbasid caliph.

+Yuluq Arslan was a vassal of Saladin.
+When Saladin died in 1193, he issued a coin showing four women mourning the death of Saladin.

 He was succeeded by his son Artuq Arslan.

+Four women mourning the death of Saladin, on a coin of Husam al-Din Yuluq Arslan, a vassal of Saladin, 589 H (1193 CE).

 Coinage of Husam al-Din Yuluq Arslan.
-AH 580-597 (AD 1184-1200) Dated AH 582 (AD 1186-7).
+AH 580–597 (AD 1184–1200) Dated AH 582 (AD 1186–7).
 Diademed and draped half-length facing male bust.